Apply Now Contact Advising Download Info

 Semester II (Fall)

 - ECI 473: Subject-Specific Methods: Topics related to cultural factors and how they affect teachers and students in the classroom.
 Instructional techniques and the development of instructional plans that enhance schooling experiences of culturally diverse students.
-The DPI Evidence in this course will be the Unit Plan.

 - ECI 474: Curriculum and Instruction Practices I: Topics related to essential skills and concepts needed by beginning teachers.
 The class focuses on questioning, test preparation, discussion skills, familiarity with national standards, multiple teaching strategies, and assessment and evaluation of students.